 How do I use this information to grocery shop?

 If you are going to mainly shop at one store – make Aldi your go-to grocery store.
 But if you really want to save money?
 Start shopping at more than one store.

 Want more information on the cheapest grocery store?

-Want to see all the actual numbers and compare the prices yourself?
+Want to see all the actual numbers and compare the different prices yourself?

 What lists are included in the ebook?